Posted: 02/02/20 | February 2nd, 2020

 Best Neighborhood for Arts/Culture #2: Harlem

 Harlem often gets a bad rap, but in recent years it has become one of the trendiest, up-and-coming neighborhoods in New York City.
-The area has deep African-American roots and was known for its importance to music, literature, dance, and art.
+The area has deep African-American roots and is known for its live music and nightlife.
+It’s has an up-and-coming foodie scene as well.
 The famous Apollo Theater (where the Jackson 5 once played, among many other famous performers) is also here.
+Be sure to take a food tour (or a cultural walking tour) while you’re here!

 Best places to stay in Harlem